Realsantosm/carbon/README.md

 #### Exporting & Sharing

-After you've customized your image you can share your snippet in a number of ways
+After you've customized your image you can share your snippet in a number of ways.

 ##### Create a saved snippet